natibek/localgit/README.md

 1. `repo_names`: The names of the folders with git repos to check/affect.
 1. `--repo-directories`, `-r`: Directories with git repos to affect.
 Their validity is checked by the parser.
-1. `--exclude`, '-x': The names of the git repo folders you don't want to check/affect.
+1. `--exclude`, `-x`: The names of the git repo folders you don't want to check/affect.
 1. `--silent`, `-s`: Do not print repo specific outputs.
 Only print holistic details. (not available for `localgit log`)

 ## `localgit status`